LouisChering/GoogleDrive.CLI.DotnetCore/ReadMe.md

 # Google drive project CLI

-This is a .net core command line project that use the drivenet core class library
+This project is an implementation of the Google Drive .net core class library exposed as a command line interface.
+Includes use of listing and downloading files from a central Google Drive folder.

 ## Pre-requisites
 To communicate with the Google Drive API you need to have setup a project within the Google Cloud Console and have provisioned some endpoints.